 Rich in culture and history and blessed with a pristine natural environment, New Zealand’s first settlements were in Northland.
 Horticulture has therefore long been an important part of the local economy.

-The main crops in this region are kiwifruit, citrus and avocado, with work usually available almost all year round in picking, thinning, pruning and packing.
+The main crops in this region are kiwifruit, citrus, avocados and blueberries, with work usually available almost all year round in picking, thinning, pruning and packing.

 Keep your own record of what days you worked and the number of hours you worked each day.